TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### Library

 The library door is locked when not in use.
+On a DC 10 Strength (Athletics) check, a character can break the door down.
+On a DC 14 Dexterity check, a character can unlock the door with thieves tools.

 > Books and scrolls line the walls.
 The shelves are untidy.
 A window
-> provides light to the table where books are strewn.
+> provides light to the desk where books are strewn.
+A few unfinished
+> letters to other villages are scattered across the desk

 The library contains books about the history of Aymeluma and its relation to other areas.
 Content about Elydir was destroyed by the